dc-js/dc.js/CONTRIBUTING.md

 * The DC maintainer team will review and build the artifacts when merging
 * If you continue making changes to your fork of `dc.js`, create a branch for each pull request

+#### Coding Conventions

+* Avoid tabs and trailing whitespace
+* Please try to follow the existing code formatting
+* We use jshint and jscs to verify most of our coding conventions

-It helps keep on top of the style guidelines if you create a pre-commit hook like this:
+It helps keep on top of the conventions if you create a pre-commit hook like this:
 ```
 $ cat > .git/hooks/pre-commit
 #!/usr/bin/env sh